 The future of cloud belongs to those who build.
-And online communities give us an incredible opportunity to learn from their experience in real time.
+And online communities give us an incredible opportunity to learn from their experience in real-time.

-Over the next several weeks, leading up to the first-ever ACG Community Summit, we’ll be recognizing some of the people in cloud whose public examples inspire us to build better, more inclusive cloud applications.
+In this list, we’re recognizing some of the people in cloud whose public examples inspire us to build better, more inclusive cloud applications.

 Gillian Armstrong is an AWS Machine Learning Hero and a solutions architect at Liberty IT, based in Northern Ireland.
 (There’s actually a whole nest of great AWS builders at Liberty, including several more AWS Heroes – we recommend checking them all out.)
 Even in such rarified company, Gillian stands out for her pragmatic approach to machine learning and AI, her consistent blogging, and her helpful Twitter feed.